shuhei/shuhei.github.com/source/_posts/2019-10-08-migrating-from-bash-to-zsh.markdown

 PROMPT="... $(git_prompt_info) ..."
 ```

 I thought it was done and went back to work.
-But when I switched git branch, the prompt stayed same.
+But when I switched the git branch, the prompt stayed the same.
 Why?
 I googled again.
-There was [an issue](https://github.com/robbyrussell/oh-my-zsh/issues/4826) for the exactly same problem.
-The `PROPMT` needs to be created with single quotes instead of double quotes so that dynamic parts are not evaluated when it's defined!
+There was [an issue](https://github.com/robbyrussell/oh-my-zsh/issues/4826) for the same problem.
+The `PROMPT` needs to be created with single quotes instead of double quotes so that dynamic parts are not evaluated when it's defined!

 ```bash
 PROMPT='... $(git_prompt_info) ...'